 - Cumberland County Workforce Development Center - Here

 Home of one the world’s largest military population, and centrally located between Miami and New York City on the I-95 corridor.
 Fayetteville is also centrally located in the State of North Carolina, between the Mountains and the Coastal Carolinas.
 The weather is seasonal with pleasant spring and fall weather, short and mild winters that comes along with hot summers.

 Fayetteville’s educational environment - schools and universities make Fayetteville a great place to live and raise a family starting with our elementary on to the university level.
 There are:

 - 52 - Elementary schools

 - 20 - Private schools

-Housing in Fayetteville is among the Nation’s 3rd most affordable housing marketing, with average home sales at $130,875 and is one of only 84 markets in the United States where the average home price is under $200,000.
+Housing in Fayetteville is among the Nation’s 3rd most affordable housing markets, with average home sales at $130,875.
+It is one of only 84 markets in the United States where the average home price is under $200,000.

-Fayetteville’s workforce is greater in health care and social assistance, accommodation and food services, retail trade and educational services, but with access to affordable and distance learning as well as community colleges and universities, there is increasing growth in the workforce in the sciences and technology industries.
+Fayetteville’s workforce is greater in health care and social assistance, accommodation and food services, retail trade and educational services, with access to affordable and distance learning as well as community colleges and universities, there is increased growth in the workforce in the science and technology industries.

-A city with a very diverse population there are approximately 380,000 residents in addition to a military population of approximately 13,000 and is a virtual melting pot of young educated, and cultured professionals.
-It has a vibrant downtown where year round events are held to include its Dogwood Festival, North Carolina Field of Honors Day; Fayetteville After 5; International Folks Festival; Blues and Brews and Dickens Holiday.
-For additional information on the City of Fayetteville “A great City to Live and to do Business” Click Here
+A city with a very diverse population there are approximately 380,000 residents in addition to a military population of approximately 53,000.
+It is a virtual melting pot of young educated and cultured professionals.
+It has a vibrant downtown where year round events are held to include its Dogwood Festival; North Carolina Field of Honors Day; Fayetteville After 5; International Folks Festival; Blues and Brews and Dickens Holiday.
+For additional information on the City of Fayetteville “A Great City to Live and to do Business” Click Here

 James Palenick, Economic and Business Development Director